markogithubst/sport_matches_organizer/README.md

 Once the match has been finished, a user with admin access is expected to input the result of the match.
 - Another cron job is set to check if the results have been added for the matches that are finished.
-- If there are no results, admin users will be notified via email.
+- If there are no results, admin users will be notified via email with a link to add result.

 <br>